DUE TO COVID-19, I AM CURRENTLY WORKING ONLINE OR VIA TELEPHONE

 I have also had the opportunity to work with residents that have been victims of domestic/sexual violence within a Birmingham refuge for a period of two years.
 Each case was a huge success.
 Each case with the service user was unique.
 I offered non-judgmental, safe and caring sessions, listening attentively and emotionally supporting women to personally grow and feel empowered.

-However, I am very happy to accommodate prices to tailor each individuals needs e.g students, unemployed, debt etc..
+However, I offer concessions to tailor each individuals needs e.g students, unemployed, debt etc..
 Please do not hesitate to contact me regarding prices and I will do my very best to ensure your needs are met.

 or via email on firstname.lastname@example.org